 Participating in Brotherhood gave him a chance - a chance to learn how to speak to people (before he would never talk to strangers), speak to women respectfully and have respect for himself while beginning to plan a future.
 Most of all, it gave him a proper support network.

 Jamaal graduated in May of 2011 and received a full scholarship to WATC.
 He works full time and cares for his newborn daughter.
-He smiles big and bright when he speaks of his future, a future that wouldn’t be possible without donors like the Downing Foundation.
+He smiles big and bright when he speaks of his future, a future that wouldn’t be possible without donors like The Downing Family Foundation.

 Submitted by DYWTLOD